top of page

 What are Administrative Templates?

-Remember that there are two config profile types: setting catalog and template.
+Remember that there are two configuration profile types: setting catalog and template.
 If template is chosen, you will see Administrative templates as an option in the drop-down list.
+If you've imported ADMX files, you will also see Imported Administrative templates (Preview).

 Choosing Administrative template for Windows Configuration Profile